Abd-007/SwitchEmuGuide/English/Selections/Linux/OnlineNo/Ryujinx/Ryujinx.md

 To start, you're going to need to open your terminal.
 Then paste this command and execute it in the terminal: ` bash -c "$(curl -s https://raw.githubusercontent.com/edisionnano/Pine-jinx/main/pinejinx.sh)"`

+Once you see this option, press '1' on your keyboard and hit enter:
 ![Once you see this option, press '1' on your keyboard and hit enter](https://cdn.discordapp.com/attachments/932704471543345152/932704577906679969/unknown.png)

-Once you see this option, press '1' on your keyboard and hit enter

 ### Method 2 (Portable):